 - ✓ Who are the core members of the team, and what are their primary areas of expertise? - ✓ Which stakeholders do we need to work with?
 Communicate with?
-How and why? - ✓ If we need additional expertise, and what's the best way to access it? - ✓ Which other groups or individuals need to be represented or consulted? - ✓ How is the team financially supported? - ✓ What resources do we need to achieve our goals?
-How will we obtain them? - ✓ What time demands will be placed on team members?
-Are they considered reasonable? - ✓ What special training, knowledge or skills will team members need?
-What specialized skills are important, and which "soft" skills are essential, for what roles?
+How and why? - ✓ If we need additional expertise, and what's the best way to access it? - ✓ Which other groups or individuals need to be represented or consulted? - ✓ What resources do we need to achieve our goals?
+How will we obtain them? - ✓ What IT systems and processes will be needed by those in the office?
+At home or elsewhere? - ✓ How will people cultivate knowledge and skills when using these resources? - ✓ What others kind of training, knowledge or skills will team members need? - ✓ What's the best way for them to learn and practice new skills?